BeautifulTrouble/beautifultrouble-dot-org/wp-content/plugins/social-sharing-toolkit/readme.txt

 * medium icon with text
 * large icon

 You can also choose the orientation of the buttons:

 * horizontal (buttons are placed side by side)
 * vertical (buttons are placed below each other)

 = Divider =

 In version 2.0.4 three dividers were added to each list.
 These might be useful in ordering the buttons, especially in the case of varying button types used with a horizontal orientation.
 A divider will split the element containing the buttons in two, allowing for more customization.

 = Shortcode =

 It is also possible to only let the buttons appear where you want by using shortcode.
 The shortcode function has it's own list of buttons with the same possibilities as the list for content.
 Use the shortcode [social_share/] in the content where you would like to display the buttons.

+Since version 2.1.2: Use one or both of the url and title attributes to override these settings with your own information.
+Example: [social_share url="http://www.mywebsite.com" title="My Website"/]

 = Widget =

 The widget has it's own list of buttons with the same possibilities as the list for posts & pages.
 You can however specify a fixed title and url to use for the buttons in the widget.

 = Follow Widget =

 Since version 2.0.0 an extra widget is added with the possibility to provide easy links to your profiles on other social networks.